 - Drives BKGD low for 128 BDC clock cycles

-- Removes all drive to the BKGD pin so it reverts logic high
+- Removes all drive to the BKGD pin so it returns to logic high

 The scope shows the sync pulse on the BKGD pin: